adap/flower/doc/source/docker/tutorial-quickstart-docker.rst

     * | ``--insecure``: This flag tells the container to operate in an insecure mode, allowing
       | unencrypted communication.
     * | ``--isolation process``: Tells the SuperLink that the ServerApp is created by separate
       | independent process.
 The SuperLink does not attempt to create it.
+You can learn more about
+      | the different process modes here: :doc:`run-as-subprocess`.

 Step 3: Start the SuperNodes
 ----------------------------